jbeuckm/ofxObjectSurfer/README.md

 ![Find Features](docs/features.png)

-- Circles show the rough size of each detected feature. grey features are the weakest and white are the strongest.
-The more good features, the better your detector.
+- Circles show the rough size of each detected feature.
+Gray features are the weakest and white are the strongest.
+The more good features, the better a detector.

 ![Find Features](docs/circles.png)